 This course focuses on the theoretical principles of public speaking and provides advanced practical experience in the preparation, delivery, and evaluation of public discourse.
 Emphasis is performance-centered and includes presentations, selected readings, examinations and classroom exercises on a more advanced level.
 Upon completion, students should be able to prepare and deliver well-organized speeches to a variety of audiences.

-This course deals with public relations, including history, theory and contemporary practice, stressing public relations as a planned effort to influence opinion through ethical character and responsible performance.
+This course deals with the principles, development, and professional practice of contemporary public relations.
+Emphasis is on history, theory and contemporary practice and stressing public relations as a planned effort to influence opinion through ethical character and responsible performance.
 Upon completion, students should be able to summarize public relations history, conduct research, develop press releases, create printed material, and formulate a crisis plan.

 This course introduces students to the principles of design applicable to publications created using desktop publishing software and computer technology.
 Emphasis is on design principles, typography, layout and production techniques using microcomputer desktop publishing software packages and the principles and ethics of the publishing field.
 Upon completion, students should be able to demonstrate competence in the various phases of writing and producing desktop publications.